Fish Handling and Gear

-Non-stainless steel hooks (steel and bronze) increase survival rates of fish.
-If these hooks cannot be removed from the fish, they will rust and deteriorate sooner than stainless steel and cadmium or nickel-plated hooks.
+Using non-stainless-steel hooks (steel and bronze) increases survival rates of fish.
+If these hooks cannot be removed from the fish, they should rust and deteriorate sooner than stainless-steel and cadmium or nickel-plated hooks.
 They are also less toxic.

 Dehooking tools are designed to remove a hook from a fish without the hook being re-engaged.
+They also allow anglers to release fish quickly with minimal handling, which can increase a fish’s chance of survival.
 Dehooking tools come in a variety of shapes and sizes to fit the need of the angler.
 Remember, even a pair of needle nose pliers is considered a dehooking tool.

 Dehooking tools should match to the angler, the fish being targeted, and the vessel.
 If an angler is fishing from a boat with a high gunwale, the dehooking tool may need to have a longer “shaft”.
 If being used on a kayak, a shorter dehooking tool should be used.